Goodbye Kent hello Surrey.

 - In an area of outstanding natural beauty.

-With a master plan to raise the money, and a mortgage in principal, we were back in Bletchingley the following weekend.
+With a master plan to raise the money, and a mortgage in principal, we headed back to Bletchingley the following weekend.
 We had arranged three house viewings within a couple hundred yards of each other.

 A couple of days later our offer on the house was accepted and the long legal process started.